Rui Andrade (racing driver)

 Rui Pinto de Andrade (born 23 September 1999) is an Angolan-Portuguese racing driver who is currently racing in the LMGT3 class of the FIA World Endurance Championship for TF Sport.

-He won the LMP2 Pro-Am subclass title in the 2021 European Le Mans Series and became the last LMP2 class champion of the FIA World Endurance Championship in 2023.
+Andrade won the LMP2 Pro-Am subclass title in the 2021 European Le Mans Series and became the last LMP2 class champion of the FIA World Endurance Championship in 2023.
 He also won the 2025 European Le Mans Series title in the LMGT3 class.
 Andrade is the first Angolan to win an international motorsport title.

 Early career

 Karting

-According to his own website, Andrade began racing karts at the age of 12.
+According to his own website, Andrade began racing karts at the age of twelve.
 He raced in the Angolan championship and also took part in a round of the Portuguese championship in 2017.

 Spanish F4 Championship

 Andrade's first experience in single-seaters came in 2018, where he competed for Drivex in the F4 Spanish Championship.
-He competed from the second round in Valencia until the end of the season, finishing 12th in the standings, having achieved his best results at Barcelona and Navarra where he finished 5th respectively.
+He competed from the second round in Valencia until the end of the season, finishing 12th in the standings, having achieved his best results at Barcelona and Navarra where he finished fifth respectively.

 Formula 4 UAE Championship

 Andrade drove for Emirate team Dragon Racing in the 2019 Formula 4 UAE Championship.
-With 201 points Andrade attained 5th in the standings while standing on the podium 6 times, none of which were wins however two of them were second places.
+With 201 points, Andrade attained fifth in the standings while standing on the podium six times, none of which were wins however two of them were second places.
 The two second places came at the first race at Dubai Autodrome and second race at Yas Marina Circuit.

 Toyota Racing Series

-At the 2020 Toyota Racing Series Andrade raced for M2 Competition alongside the top two driver in the championship, Igor Fraga and Liam Lawson.
-Andrade won 70 points over the course of the season meaning he finished 16th, 2 points behind French teammate Émilien Denner.
-Two 9th places were the Angolan's best results at the first 2 races at Pukekohe Park.
+At the 2020 Toyota Racing Series, Andrade raced for M2 Competition alongside the top two driver in the championship, Igor Fraga and Liam Lawson.
+Andrade won 70 points over the course of the season meaning he finished 16th, two points behind French teammate Émilien Denner.
+Two ninth places were the Andrade's best results at the first two races at Pukekohe Park.

 Euroformula Open Championship

 Andrade's first season at the Euroformula Open Championship was in 2019 with Spanish outfit Drivex Racing.
-Andrade only finished in the points once and it was at the last round in Monza, ultimately this contributed to a 22nd-place finish with 6 points.
+Andrade only finished in the points once and it was at the last round in Monza, ultimately this contributed to a 22nd-place finish with six points.

-In 2020 Andrade switched to CryptoTower Racing, driving alongside Yifei Ye.
-Whilst the Angolan improved compared to the previous year, scoring points in the majority of races, he ended up 14th in the standings.
+In 2020, Andrade switched to CryptoTower Racing, driving alongside Yifei Ye.
+Whilst Andrade improved compared to the previous year, scoring points in the majority of races, he ended up 14th in the standings.